microct-ana-unibe-ch/microvasculature-manuscript/manuscript.md

 ![**microangioCT of a xenograft tumor implanted into tibia of 6 weeks old CB17SCID male mice.**
   A: Maximum intensity projection (MIP) of the three-dimensional dataset of the investigated hind limb segment indicated in the inserted X-ray image of the mouse prior harvesting.
-  Inset: X-ray image before terminal anesthesia.
+  Inset: X-ray image before sample harvesting.
   B: Virtual section through the microangioCT dataset visualizing remarkable defects represented as holes (asterisks in B and C) in the tibial bone at the tumor site (encircled).
   C: A more deeply positioned virtual section displaying the inner surface of the diseased tibia.
   Besides irregularly patterned tumor vessels (in B & C) further bony structures like growth plate or calcified parts of the medial meniscus (MM) are clearly distinguishable.](images/Fig3_tumor tibia.png){#fig:3}

 ### microangioCT of murine mandible and teeth

-C57BL/6 mice were terminally anesthetized, and their head was perfused with μAngiofil as described above.
+C57BL/6 mice were anesthetized (with a mixture of fentanyl (0.05 mg/kg), midazolam (5 mg/kg), and medetomidin (0.5 mg/kg)), and their head was perfused with μAngiofil as described above.
 The perfused head was harvested and fixed (4% PFA at 4° C).
 Before tomographic imaging the mandible was excised, wrapped in a paper towel, and scanned in a sealed pipette tip.
 The mouse teeth were imaged using a desktop microCT scanner SKYSCAN 1172 (Fig. @fig:4), with an X-ray source acceleration voltage of 80 kV and an X-ray source current of 124 μA.